input-output-hk/cardano-sl/docs/cardano-monads.rst

 * Run-time configurability: SUPERB.
 (Same as above)

-* Predictability: HIGH.
-Checking what implementation is used is easy as tracing the provenance of the input context.
+* Predictability: MODERATE.
+Checking what implementation is used is easy as tracing the provenance of the input context, but there's too much freedom with regards to what can be put into the method records.

 Compared to the ``ReaderT``-based approach, explicit dictionary passing trades ease of use for simpler types (not a single monad transformer), less boilerplate at